 Message from the Fire Chief

-Summer is in full swing -- please take advantage of our Defensible Space Evaluation and Chipping services.
+Please take advantage of our Defensible Space Evaluation and Chipping services.
 Requests can be made online.
 Please be sure you are taking every precaution to protect your home from wildfire by getting a defensible space evaluation.
 The fire district can issue free tree removal permits for fire hazard trees, but their removal must accompany complete defensible space treatments.
 Also take advantage of the Residential Curbside Yard Waste Recycling Collection through Waste Management (WM), May 3 – July 25 and October 4 – October 30, 2021.
 For more information call WM 775-831-2971.

 For homeowners that have a vacant USFS lot next adjacent to your home, you can adopt a lot/ask about lot stewardship by calling 530-543-2759.

 Open public burning closed May 6, 2021.
 The Fire District will no longer issue burn permits for solid fuels (e.g., pine needles, slash piles, wood burning recreational fires).

 Effective May 24, 2021, charcoal fires are prohibited in Incline Village and Crystal Bay, Nevada.
 This ban is in accordance with our Federal and State land management officials and dispatch partners.

 Fuel-fired recreational fire pits (e.g., natural gas or propane) are allowed by permit only.
 To obtain a permit for a fuel-fired appliance, please contact the Fire District, 775 831-0351, ext.
 8107.
 Fuel-fired appliances shall be operated in accordance with the manufacturer’s instructions.
 This prohibition on open public burning will remain in effect until further notice.
 Please contact the Fire District’s Fire Marshal, Jennifer Donohue with any questions at 775-831-0351, ext.
 8127.